RDA Perth Members

 Travis Burrows, Deputy Chair

-Travis has nearly 30 years experience in the Australian and Asia Pacific Region including more than 15 years experience in senior leadership positions.
-Most recently prior to joining Salt Lake Potash Ltd, he held a senior leadership role with one of Australia’s leading engineering, contracting and service providers in the infrastructure, building, energy, resources and transport sectors.
-He is a board member of the Perth Football Club and a former elected member at City of South Perth.
-Travis is a Mechanical Engineer and has a broad range of skills gained in a variety of roles across a diverse range of industries and understands the importance of strong and strategic leadership, decision-making and sound planning for the future.
-He has substantial experience in feasibility, commercial, project management, operations, asset management and corporate governance.
+Project and Commercial Management Professional with over 30 years’ experience in the Australian and Asia Pacific Region including more than 15 years’ experience in senior leadership positions.
+Currently engaged by Amman Mineral on the Batu Hijau Process Expansion Project and prior to that a senior leadership role with one of Australia’s leading engineering, contracting and service providers in the infrastructure, building, energy, resources and transport sectors.
+He is a board member of Regional Development Australia Perth and the Perth Football Club.
+Travis is a Mechanical Engineer and has substantial project delivery, commercial and governance experience across most market segments.

 Catherine Bowen